 As Associate Dean for Graduate Studies and Research, Holger Hoock provides oversight of Ph.D., MS, MA, and MFA programs and degrees in 30 departments and in interdisciplinary programs across the natural sciences, social sciences, and arts and humanities, including joint programs with the Schools of Medicine and Law as well as Carnegie Mellon University.

-Working closely with department chairs and program directors as well as the Dietrich School’s Graduate Council, Dean Hoock offers leadership on graduate recruitment, admissions, retention, and degree completion, curricula, program development and assessment, as well as funding.
+Working closely with department chairs and program directors as well as the Dietrich School’s Graduate Council, Dean Hoock offers leadership on graduate recruitment, admissions, retention, and degree completion, academic policy, curricula, program development and assessment, as well as funding.

 A first-generation college and graduate student, Hoock (b.
 1972) studied history, political science, and law at the Universities of Freiburg, Germany, and Cambridge, U.K., and earned his doctorate in modern history from the University of Oxford, U.K., in 2001.
-He also taught at the Universities of Cambridge and Liverpool, before moving to the J. Carroll Amundson Chair in British History at the University of Pittsburgh.
+He also taught at the Universities of Cambridge and Liverpool, before moving in 2010 to the J. Carroll Amundson Chair in British History at the University of Pittsburgh.
 He has an affiliated appointment in the Department of the History of Art and Architecture.